 The cost of bandwidth has decreased consistently across Europe and around the world in different but quite dramatic ways year after year.
 Everywhere, except in some very specific markets and for very specific reasons.
 Malta is one of those.

+In view of this investment, how much more room does Melita have to bring down its own broadband prices further?
 The first reason to make this investment was to be in a position to deliver a quality product to our customer in line with international demand.

 There is no reason why people in Malta should have a service which is inferior to the one you can receive in London or Rome.